View all newsletters

 All 14 bottles of The Macallan Fine and Rare 60 year old are thought to be housed in private collections / ©Macallan

 The Macallan Fine and Rare 1926 was bequeathed the status of the most expensive bottle of whisky ever sold at auction when in 2019 it sold for a record-breaking $1.9m at Sotheby’s in London.
-It’s considered the founding father of The Macallan Fine and Rare series – a collection of 57 vintage single-malt whiskies produced by the distillery over eight decades – which remains the most coveted whisky collection to this day.
+This bottle, with the original distillery label, is considered the founding father of The Macallan Fine and Rare series – a collection of vintage single-malt whiskies produced by the distillery over eight decades – which remains the most coveted whisky collection to this day.

 Now, all 14 bottles of The Macallan Fine and Rare 1926 are thought to be housed in private collections, but another of the coveted bottles did go under the virtual hammer in February 2021.
 It didn’t quite manage to reach the dizzying heights of its 2019 record, selling for $1.38m, surprising many rare whisky fans.